Managed IT Services for Vaughan Businesses

 The Canadian Centre for Cyber Security’s 2025-2026 National Cyber Threat Assessment identifies ransomware, supply-chain compromise, and critical-infrastructure disruption as the three highest-priority risks for Canadian SMBs.

 Vaughan is part of York Region, Canada’s second-largest concentration of technology firms after downtown Toronto, with Markham alone hosting over 1,500 tech companies per Invest York Region data.
+Downtown escalations are picked up by our IT support team in Toronto the same business hour.

 “Managed IT in Vaughan has to cover three things at once: security controls, compliance artifact, and practical help-desk productivity.
-We don’t split those across three vendors — one team, one accountability chain.” — Mike Pearlstein, CISSP, CEO, Fusion Computing
+We don’t split those across three vendors, one team, one accountability chain.” , Mike Pearlstein, CISSP, CEO, Fusion Computing

 first-contact resolution